 The partner for this project was the Kenya Meteorological Department (KMD), whose mission is “to facilitate accessible meteorological information and services and infusion of scientific knowledge to spur socio-economic growth and development” (KMD, 2015).
-In the past, KMD partnered with SERVIR to help incorporate satellite data into their weather forecasting model.
+In the past, KMD partnered with NASA SERVIR to help incorporate satellite data into their weather forecasting model.
 In response, SERVIR trained KMD personnel to integrate NASA Earth observations into model changes (Improving Kenya, n.d).
 As a result of this training, KMD will be able to utilize the SERVIR data used in this project.

-This project contributes to the NASA application areas of weather and disasters, as the findings from this project will assist KMD by providing them with information regarding which climatic variables commonly precede the development of severe storm events.
+This project contributes to the NASA ASP Application Areas of Weather and Disasters, as the findings from this project will assist KMD by providing them with information regarding which climatic variables that commonly precede the development of severe storm events.
 By aiding in early detection efforts, damage and loss of life due to these events can be mitigated.

 III.
 Methodology

-The Hazardous Storm Event Directory (HSED), maintained by Kristopher Bedka at NASA Langley Research Center, provided overshooting top data for the years 2005 to 2013.
-NASA’s Applied Science Program and the GOES-R Aviation Algorithm Working Group derived this data by use of a detection algorithm from the SEVIRI sensors on EUMETSAT’s METEOSAT 8 and 9 satellites.
-Employing infrared brightness temperatures from the SEVIRI sensors, this algorithm analyzed 15-minute geostationary images during the aforementioned time period (Bedka et. al., 2010, Bedka, 2011).
+The HSED, maintained by Kristopher Bedka at NASA Langley Research Center, provided OT data for the years 2005 to 2013.
+NASA’s ASP and the GOES-R Aviation Algorithm Working Group derived this data by use of a detection algorithm from the SEVIRI sensors on EUMETSAT’s Meteosat 8 and 9 satellites.
+Employing infrared brightness temperatures from the SEVIRI sensors, this algorithm analyzed 15-minute geostationary images during the aforementioned time period (Bedka et al., 2010, Bedka, 2011).

-During the previous term, MATLAB r2015a was used to compile data from the HSED into hourly detections over the study area.
+During the fall 2015 NASA DEVELOP term, MATLAB r2015a was used to compile data from the HSED into hourly detections over the study area.
 Microsoft Excel then summarized the hourly data into daily activity and separated the days into percentiles based on the total number of OT related pixel detections per diem.
 This study extracted 10 days within the 50th percentile and 10 days with the 99th percentile that represented average weather and the most severe weather respectively.
 The dates were chosen through a systematic random sample amongst the group to use as study cases.
-With 30 days at each percentile the dates and their associated count statistic were listed chronologically and then every third date at each level was selected into what would become the sample set.
+With 30 days at each percentile, the dates and their associated count statistic were listed chronologically, and then every third date at each level was selected into what would become the sample set.